Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

 - mounting is the first time when the lifecicli started WARNING -> Becarefull with componentDidMount, when u update the state, the render will be called again
 - construtor -> render -> componentDidMount -> (if state gets update -> re-render)
+- Components rerenders when the setState is called and when the props is update.

 # props
-- It's basically objects that can be passed through components.
+- It objects that can be passed through components.
 Ex: <ComponentXY anyPropsName={object}>
 - All propos will be inside this.props